This post was most recently updated on November 28th, 2022.

 You can set the Language Mode as shown below:

 Okay, I know, I know – it’s a workaround at best.
-But those are what I commonly share, so… 😅
+But it’ll help you fix the issue – and thoughtful workarounds are what I commonly share, so… 😅

 If you find a nicer way to do this, post it in the comments section below!